 As mentioned in an earlier post, cribbage is my favourite card game.
 Obviously, luck is involved to the extent that even a skilled player cannot win anywhere close to 100%.
 If you can win 58%, you are really doing well.
-In this series of articles, I like to share some tips that might improve your winning percentage.
+In this series of articles, I would like to share some tips that might improve your winning percentage.

 To this end, DeLynn Colvert devised the Rule of 26 in his famous cribbage book.
 This is a good starting point.
 Using the theory, if you are the dealer at the start, your goal is to play conservatively.
 For example, if you have a 5 and your opponent throws a K, don't throw a 5 as your opponent might pair your 5 to get two points.
 The theory tells you that your opponent needs 2 points more badly than you do, so don't take it!